 The purpose of the Enterprise Act: mergers and market investigations

 Amongst other things the Enterprise Act sets out the rules relating to the review of the competition aspects of mergers and the rules relating to investigations into markets in the United Kingdom.
-These rules are principally enforced by the OFT and the Competition Commission.
+These rules are principally enforced by the CMA.

-Initial investigations into mergers are carried out by the OFT.
-If the OFT believes that a merger has resulted or may be expected to result in a substantial lessening of competition within any market in the United Kingdom or a part of it, it must make a reference to the Competition Commission.
-The Competition Commission then investigates the matter further and produces a report on the merger.
-If the Competition Commission determines that the merger has resulted or may be expected to result in a substantial lessening of competition its report must set out what action, if any, the Competition Commission proposes to take with a view to preventing the substantial lessening of competition or to remedy or mitigate the situation.
+Initial investigations into mergers are carried out by the CMA.
+If the CMA believes that a merger has resulted or may be expected to result in a substantial lessening of competition within any market in the United Kingdom or a part of it, it must make a reference to the CMA.
+The CMA then investigates the matter further and produces a report on the merger.
+If the CMA determines that the merger has resulted or may be expected to result in a substantial lessening of competition its report must set out what action, if any, it proposes to take with a view to preventing the substantial lessening of competition or to remedy or mitigate the situation.
 In certain circumstances, the Secretary of State may intervene and take decisions on public interest grounds.

-In relation to market investigations, the OFT, any of the sectoral regulators (including for this purpose, the Civil Aviation Authority), and in some circumstances a Minister, may make a reference to the Competition Commission to investigate a specific market in the United Kingdom.
+In relation to market investigations any of the sectoral regulators (including for this purpose, the Civil Aviation Authority), and in some circumstances a Minister, may make a reference to the CMA to investigate a specific market in the United Kingdom.
 The grounds for making a reference arise where there is a suspicion that one or more features of a market prevents, restricts or distorts competition in relation to the supply or acquisition of goods or services in the United Kingdom.

 The right to apply to the Tribunal for a review of merger and market investigation decisions

-Under sections 120 (mergers) and 179 (market investigations) of the Enterprise Act, any person aggrieved by a decision of the OFT, the Secretary of State or the Competition Commission in connection with a reference or possible reference, may apply to the Tribunal for a review of that decision.
+Under sections 120 (mergers) and 179 (market investigations) of the Enterprise Act, any person aggrieved by a decision of the CMA or the Secretary of State in connection with a reference or possible reference, may apply to the Tribunal for a review of that decision.

-In addition, under section 114, the imposition of a penalty by the Competition Commission for a person’s failure to comply with a notice to provide evidence may be appealed to the Tribunal.
+In addition, under section 114, the imposition of a penalty by the CMA for a person’s failure to comply with a notice to provide evidence may be appealed to the Tribunal.